srl295/keyboards/experimental/sil/sil_ldml_test/README.md

 Trying it Out
 -------------

+See [welcome.htm](./source/welcome.htm) for detailed instructions on testing the keyboard out.

 This section describes how to test the keyboard.
 For example, typing <kbd>1</kbd> will produce `1:basic:OK`.
 Following these steps in order will make sure the keyboard (and the implementation) is working properly.

 Each of the steps produces output ending in `:OK`.
 You can press <kbd>enter</kbd> in between steps to put the output on separate lines.